 Minority interests' share of income of consolidated subsidiaries relates to the 20% minority interest held in HEICO Aerospace and the minority interests held in certain subsidiaries of HEICO Aerospace and HEICO Electronic.
-The decrease in the minority interests' share of income for the second quarter of fiscal 2009 compared to the second quarter of fiscal 2008 was attributable to the acquired additional equity interests of certain FSG subsidiaries in which minority interests exist as well as lower earnings of the FSG.
+The decrease in the minority interests' share of income for the third quarter of fiscal 2009 compared to the third quarter of fiscal 2008 was principally attributable to the acquired additional equity interests of certain FSG subsidiaries in which minority interests exist as well as lower earnings of the FSG, partially offset by the minority interest held in VPT.